CM Punk: World Heavyweight Champion (2008–2009)

 On the October 27 episode of Raw, Punk and Kofi Kingston defeated Cody Rhodes and Ted DiBiase to win the World Tag Team Championship.
-The duo were members of Team Batista at Survivor Series, where their team lost to Team Orton on November 23 as Punk was eliminated by Rhodes.
-Punk then entered in a number one contender Intercontinental Championship tournament, defeating Snitsky and John Morrison in the first two rounds.
+The duo were members of Team Batista on November 23 at Survivor Series, where their team lost to Team Orton after Rhodes eliminated Punk.
+Punk then entered a number one contender Intercontinental Championship tournament, defeating Snitsky and John Morrison in the first two rounds.
 Punk and Kingston lost the World Tag Team Championship to John Morrison and The Miz on December 13 at a live event.
-The next day at Armageddon, Punk defeated Rey Mysterio in the tournament finals.
+The next day at Armageddon on December 14, Punk defeated Rey Mysterio in the tournament finals.
 On the January 5, 2009, episode of Raw, Punk received his title match against William Regal, which ended in a disqualification when Regal grabbed the referee's jersey.
 Due to this, Stephanie McMahon awarded Punk a rematch the following week on Raw, but this time Punk got disqualified.
 McMahon awarded him another rematch, a no disqualification match on the January 19 episode of Raw, where Punk defeated Regal to win the Intercontinental Championship.
-With this win, Punk became the 19th WWE Triple Crown Champion and the fastest to accomplish the feat, shattering Kevin Nash's old record at 203 days.
-Punk lost the Intercontinental Championship on the March 9 Raw to John "Bradshaw" Layfield (JBL).
+With this win, Punk became the 19th WWE Triple Crown Champion and the fastest ever to accomplish the feat, surpassing Kevin Nash's old record of 203 days.
+Punk lost the Intercontinental Championship on the March 9 episode of Raw to John "Bradshaw" Layfield (JBL).
 On April 5 at WrestleMania 25, Punk won the Money in the Bank ladder match and became the first person to win the match twice.
 On April 13 during the 2009 WWE draft, Punk was drafted to the SmackDown brand.
-In the period after the draft, Punk feuded with Umaga over Umaga's repeated surprise attacks while Punk was attempting to cash in his Money in the Bank contract, ultimately resulting in a Samoan strap match at Extreme Rules, which was won by Punk.
+In the period after the draft, Punk feuded with Umaga over Umaga's repeated surprise attacks while Punk was attempting to cash in his Money in the Bank contract, ultimately resulting in a Samoan strap match at Extreme Rules on June 7, which was won by Punk.